-While storage methods for clothing are pretty straight-forward, storing accessories can be a little trickier and require more elbow grease and specialized storage solutions.
-This guide takes a spin around your closet covering each type of accessories and the best way to store it.
+While storage methods for clothing are pretty straight-forward, storing accessories can be a little trickier and require more ingenuity and specialized storage solutions.
+This guide takes a spin around your closet, covering each type of accessory and the best way to store it.

 01 of 08

-An easy way to store your belts is right in your closet.
-Place command hooks flat against the side wall and put your belts on the hooks.
-You probably don't own too many and they're not bulky so they take up very little room.
-If you prefer a different storage option, try a huggable belt + tie rack for your closet.
+Organizing belts in your closet is easy.
+Place Command hooks flat against an empty wall and put your belts on the hooks.
+If you prefer a different storage option, try a huggable belt and tie rack for belt organization in your closet.

 02 of 08

 Gloves and Mittens

-For kids, store their mittens in their coat pockets (if they are deep enough).
-If that is not an option, a small storage box labeled with each child's name on it is a good option.
-Labeling it will help them establish the habit of always, always putting their gloves, scarves, and hats back into the same spot.
+Try storing accessories like kids' mittens in their coat pockets (if they are deep enough).
+If that is not an option, a small storage box labeled with each child's name is a good option.
+Labeling it will help them establish the habit of always putting their gloves, scarves, and hats back into the same spot.

-For adults, especially someone who may like to use more than one set of gloves, hang a shoe organizer in the entryway closet, or, just like the kids, use a labeled storage box.
+For adults, especially someone who may use more than one set of gloves, hang a shoe organizer in the entryway closet, or, just like the kids, use a labeled storage box.

 03 of 08

 Hats, Beanies, and Caps

 It may seem old-fashioned, but the best way to store hats, especially wide-brimmed or specialty hats, is hat boxes.
-Hat boxes are round and stackable so their storage capabilities are not limited to just hats.
+They're round and stackable, so their storage capabilities are not limited to just hats.

-For more casual hats, like baseball hats or beach hats, you can use hooks or a baseball hat organizer.
-For beanies or wool hats, store them with your mittens and gloves in a storage box in your entryway or hall closet.
-If you don't have an entryway, store them in the closet closest to the door you usually exit your home from.
+More casual hats like baseball or beach hats can be hung on hooks or in a baseball hat organizer.
+Storing accessories like beanies or wool hats can be done alongside your mittens and gloves in a storage box in your entryway or hall closet.
+If you don't have an entryway, store them in the closet closest to the door where you usually exit your home.

 04 of 08